karpierz/py-chocolatey/README.rst

 chocolatey
 ==========

-Python |package_bold| package provires API for Chocolatey, the Package Manager for Windows.
+Python |package_bold| package provides API for Chocolatey, the Package Manager for Windows.

 Overview